MCrossley86/Luma_v.1/README.md

     - Created test case "Test_011_NavBar" to check that a user can click on the nav bar to specific items

 25. **Current Project**
-    - Validate the Account Menu
+    - Validate the Navigation Bar - working on the submenus

 25. **Future Projects**
     - Validate login functionality - COMPLETE